Tag Archive | farmers’ markets

 The west side with 5 vertical and 2 horizontal 1 x 2″ x 8′ posts.

 The braces and posts were sturdy, but there was too much play in the sides.
 So, I drilled another 3″ brace inside each of the upper 2 corners adjacent to the house, through the siding in the ceiling and into the vertical 1 x 2 (photo, below).
-A wooden beam hides under the siding.
+A wooden beam hides inside the ceiling.
 First, I hammered a nail through the aluminum, then replaced it with a deck screw, stabilizing the sides.

 brace between ceiling and 1 x 2" post